Kushagra-ag/Analog-clock/README.md

 # Analog-clock
-A real time analog clock
+A real time (web-responsive) analog clock with a minimal theme.